-2. Time Frame for Resolution
+8. Time Frame for Resolution

-Generally speaking, the University will promptly complete the administrative investigation and resolution of all reports.
+The time frame for resolution begins with the filing of a formal complaint.
+Generally speaking, the University will complete the administrative investigation and resolution of all formal complaints within a reasonably prompt manner, and no longer than ninety (90) business days after the filing of the formal complaint.
 Periodic updates as to the status of the review or investigation may be provided to both the Complainant and Respondent.
 Each case is unique, and the process for handling the matter will be impacted by factors such as the complexity of the investigation, the scope of the allegation, the parties' schedules and availability, the academic calendar and any concurrent criminal investigation.
-Although cooperation with law enforcement may require Villanova to temporarily suspend its investigation, the University will promptly resume its Title IX investigation as soon as it is notified by law enforcement that the agency has completed the evidence gathering process.
+Although cooperation with law enforcement may require Villanova to temporarily suspend its administrative investigation, the University will promptly resume its sexual misconduct investigation as soon as it is notified by law enforcement that the agency has completed the evidence gathering process.
 Villanova will not, however, wait for the conclusion of a criminal proceeding to begin its own investigation and, if needed, will take immediate steps to provide supportive measures for the involved parties.
 In the event that the investigation and resolution require additional time, the University will notify all parties of this need and best efforts will be made to complete the process in a timely manner.
-In no case will these time frames delay University-provided support services, resources or other measures.
+In no case will these time frames delay University-provided support services, resources, or other measures.

-3. Timely Warning Notices - Safety Alerts
+9. Timely Warning Notices - Safety Alerts

-A Timely Warning or "Safety Alert" is a way for the University to provide timely notification to members of the University community about reports of serious crimes that have occurred on or within the Clery Geography of Villanova University (on campus or non-campus property or public property) where it is determined that the incident may pose a serious or ongoing threat to members of the University community.
-The determination of alerts for reports of sexual violence, dating violence, domestic violence, and stalking are considered on a case-by-case basis and depend several factors.
+A Timely Warning or "Safety Alert" is a way for the University to provide timely notification to members of the University community about reports of serious crimes that have occurred on or within the Clery geography of Villanova University (on campus or non-campus property or public property) where it is determined that the incident may pose a serious or ongoing threat to members of the University community.
+The determination of alerts for reports of sexual violence, dating violence, domestic violence, and stalking are considered on a case-by-case basis and depend on several factors.
 These factors include: nature of the incident; continuing danger to the campus community; possible risk of compromising law enforcement efforts to investigate; when and where the incident occurred; when the incident was reported; and the amount of information known by the Department of Public Safety.
 Safety Alerts do not contain any identifying information about the reporting person.
 More information on Safety Alerts can be found on the Safety Alert FAQ page.